Mastering Interval Workouts: Speed, Heat, and Cold Strategies

 • Cool-down: 1 mi easy jog.

-2. Set your zones beforehand using a recent race effort or a heart‑rate test.
-Let the zone guide your effort rather than chasing a specific clock‑time.
+2. Define your zones in advance using a recent race or a simple heart-rate test.

 A forward-looking finish line